Tom Vierus Namena Marine Reserve in Fiji

 • Complimentary media registration (this does not include catering) for the week of the Symposium

-• Access to three themed press briefings during the week of July 19th – Climate Change and Corals (Tue 21 Jul, TBC); Restoration and Innovation (Wed 22 Jul, TBC); Local Action and the Pacific (Thu 23 Jul, TBC).
+• Access to three themed press briefings during the week of July 19th – Climate Change and Corals; Innovation and Restoration; Local Action and the Pacific.

 • A dedicated media room for interviews, writing, and filing, open throughout the week.